AdobeDocs/experience-manager-64.en/help/sites-developing/sling-resource-merger.md

         * type: `String[]`
         * value: a list of the child nodes (as defined in `/libs`) to hide/ignore

-       The wildcard &#42; can be used to hid/ignore all child nodes.
+       The wildcard &ast; can be used to hid/ignore all child nodes.

 * **Reorder nodes**